pure-css/pure/README.md

 -----------------

 Optionally, you can build Pure from its source on Github.
-To do this, you'll need to have NodeJS and npm installed.
+To do this, you'll need to have Node.js and npm installed.
 We use [Grunt][] to build Pure.

 ```shell
 $ git clone git@github.com:yui/pure.git